Eterea/blender/README.md

-this is simply my diary including everything I am finding in relation to my Blender learning, as a long time Modo user.
+This is simply my diary including everything I am finding in relation to my Blender learning, as a long time Modo user.
 Maybe it can be interesting for others who are thinking about starting with this program.